Free Equipment & Inventory Tracking Spreadsheet Template

 If you're new to equipment inventory management, using Microsoft Excel, Google Sheets, Apple Numbers or other spreadsheet software is a great way to get started.
-We have created a template for Google Sheets that you can download and use for free.
+We have created an equipment and inventory template for Google Sheets that you can download and use for free.
 Here is a guide on how to get started.

 There are several great, dedicated equipment management and tracking solutions available that helps you manage especially expensive and important equipment in your organization.
-Although such a solution has many advantages over using a spreadsheet, the task of just finding out which solution to go for and learning how to use it can require a big effort.
+Although such a solution has many advantages over using a spreadsheet, the task of just finding the best solution for you and learning how to use it can require a big effort.

 The advantage of using a cloud-based spreadsheet like Google Sheets is that even with several users, your equipment database is always up-to-date.
 A file-based, offline spreadsheet may also work, but we strongly recommend storing it in the cloud as well (Google Drive, OneDrive, Dropbox or similar).
 Otherwise, you will probably end up with several copies of the same equipment spreadsheet database, not knowing which one is the current and correct one (if any).
 And especially if there is more than one person doing the equipment management.